Adventure Parc Snowdonia: Events

-On 18-19 September 2015, Surf Snowdonia hosted Red Bull Unleashed, the world's first stadium surf contest, with 24 surfers from around the world.
+On 18–19 September 2015 Surf Snowdonia hosted Red Bull Unleashed, the world's first stadium surf contest, with 24 surfers from around the world.
 The event, watched by 2,000 spectators on the final day, was won by Hawaiian surfer Albee Layer.

 On 24 October 2016 Surf Snowdonia hosted the first Surf Snowdonia Pro UK Surf Challenge, when the UK's top male, female and junior surfers competed in a knock-out competition.

-The UK Pro Surf Tour returned to Surf Snowdonia on 22 October 2017.